-When the entrepreneurial artist Umer Butt founded Grey Noise in 2008, as a platform to promote younger artists working independently, it was hailed by some in the art world as a novel addition to the ever-expanding universe of private art galleries.
+When the entrepreneurial artist, Umer Butt, founded Grey Noise in 2008, as a platform to promote younger artists working independently, it was hailed by some in the art world as a novel addition to the ever-expanding universe of private art galleries.
 Others dismissed the event as a publicity stunt aimed at self-aggrandisement with a door leading to the corporate dominion.
 But, three years on, its impact is hard to dispute.
 One doesn’t have to be an Umer Butt fan to see that enabling talented artists without dealers to represent themselves and to offer works directly to collectors and the public is a great way of cultivating fresh talent.

 In the midst of the financial storm roiling the world’s economies, rumours flew that galleries were about to close.
 But some dealers figured out ways to stay afloat.
 And others forged ahead: Grey Noise simply buckled down and strategised.
 It participated in eclectic art fairs and cut back on bloated production budgets.
 Old Masters’ dealers took over the catbird seat, as a segment of collectors opted for the young and hip over the tried and true.

 Never mind statistics when it comes to the surge of Pakistan on the world scene, look at the art market.
-Here, Umer Butt of Grey Noise, speaks to Aasim Akhtar about how taking advantage of slumping values and slackened competition to reemerge, a slightly younger generation of art aficionados has taken advantage while the nation’s billionaires have fallen off the map.
-Excerpts:
+Here, Umer Butt of Grey Noise speaks to Aasim Akhtar about how taking advantage of slumping values and slackened competition to reemerge, a slightly younger generation of art aficionados has taken advantage while the nation’s billionaires have fallen off the map.

-Aasim Akhtar: Grey Noise was borne of a new conception, a new agenda in art, about how art should be presented and eventually marketed?
+Aasim Akhtar: Grey Noise was born of a new conception, a new agenda in art, about how art should be presented and eventually marketed?
 Could you tell us about those factors that gave birth to Grey Noise?

 Umer Butt: I was introduced to the art scene in Pakistan in 1998 when I joined the National College of Arts, Lahore.
 It fascinated me, initially, but after three years in college I sensed a void – a deliberately constructed void.
-The transparency of love/hate relationship between an Ustad and a Shagird, the poetics of Lahore as the cultural hub of the country became cumbersome.
+The transparency of the love/hate relationship between an Ustad (teacher) and a Shagird (student), the poetics of Lahore as the cultural hub of the country became cumbersome.
 I can’t recall seeing a single exhibition during my student years that could first engage and then sustain my interest.

 I was lucky to travel extensively across Europe before joining the NCA, and each time I travelled, I wondered why the gallery space in Pakistan is so different in comparison to the ones in Paris or London?
 How difficult was it to create a white cube in Lahore or Karachi?
-Why were we hanging pictures with fish wire (what continues even today, just because you save 3000 PKR worth of paint and make the art work look dreadful hanging in mid-air!).
+Why were we hanging pictures with fish wire (what continues even today, just because you save 3000 PKR worth of paint and make the art work look dreadful hanging in mid-air!)?
 These were some of my queries.
 I could not stop asking myself: Is it possible to make an art gallery, which represented experimental art that is unique and conceptually rich?
 It was possible, but since we are mediocre Pakistanis, we like to resort to short cuts!

 Grey Noise operates with an ‘Angrez’ agenda (quite literally).
 It feels proud to exhibit sophisticated art in a made-to-measure installation space for each show that is hung.
 Grey Noise concentrates on a focused professional practice, which is often met with a raised eyebrow.
 Grey Noise is Pakistan’s first art gallery, which took artists to an Art Fair; looked at representing works beyond the ubercool, sensational miniature painting, which has very conveniently misled people to believe that that is the only true Pakistani Art!